hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2168

 Be patient with those who call upon their Lord morning and evening, seeking His pleasure.
 Do not turn your eyes away from them, desiring the adornments of the life of this world.
-And do not obey one whose heart We have made heedless of Our remembrance, who follows his desires and whose affair is at loss.
+And do not obey one whose heart We have made heedless of Our remembrance, who follows his desires and whose affairs [deeds] are at loss.

 # 2169